speezepearson/xargsd/README.markdown

 That is to say, `xargsd [...] -- foobar`, when it receives arguments `a` and `b`, will execute `foobar a b`.
 If arguments `c` through `f` arrive while `foobar a b` is executing, then `foobar c d e f` will get run as soon as the first invocation finishes.

 ## Examples

+(All these examples could easily be run in your shell, but then they wouldn't be doctest-able.
+Sorry!)

 * A toy example, demonstrating the very basic functionality:

     ```python